 (b) carried out on a voluntary basis by a parent of a child, to whom the service is being provided, in connection with an activity in which the child is participating, or ordinarily participates.

 3. Accommodation or care of children (s.
-(6)(1)(a)(v))
+6(1)(a)(v))

 Work —